sveltejs/rfcs/text/ts-typing-props-slots-events.md

 ### ComponentDef

-If you want to type all at once, because you like to have the definition on one place or want to better define a generic relationship, you can use the `ComponentDef` interface.
+If you want to type all at once, because you like to have the definition in one place or want to better define a generic relationship, you can use the `ComponentDef` interface.

 ```html
 <script lang="ts">